ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 * This is a significant new bit of implementation and specification, and it should require the requisite level of support from the community to be accepted.

+* As highlighted in the "potential ambiguity" effect, above, this extension will rule out a few existing programs, when an import whose identifiers are used with qualifications shares a name with a locally defined type.
+The problem only arises with ``-XLocalModules``, though, and is easily remedied through a (local) renaming.

 * This proposal does not really make a module into a first-class entity.
 Instead, it interprets a module essentially as the set of names that can be written qualified by the module name.
 This design is keeping in the spirit of the existing language, where we can have multiple ``import`` statements with the same ``qualified`` abbreviation.
 But perhaps a different design, making modules more self-aware would be better.
 (Credit to @michaelpj for pointing this out.)

+  See `#295`_ for a more complete treatment of the idea of making a module into a first-class entity.

 Related Work
 ------------